nethaji-ravi/nethaji-ravi/README.md

 </div>

 -  👋 Hi, I’m @nethaji-ravi
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-  🖥️ I’m a Junior Full Stack Developer
+-  🔭 Currently Looking for a Job

 <!---
 nethaji-ravi/nethaji-ravi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.